-This post is all about the Cute Corners Cosmetics Case… look how wide it opens.
+I’m calling it the Cute Corners Cosmetics Case… and look how wide it opens.

 That’s because the zipper opens up all the way past the pouch from one end to the other.